 Alex: I grew up in Vermont, with absolutely no farming background.
-I think my only connection to it is that my great grandfather once had the largest sheep farm in Vermont.
+I think my only connection to farming is that my great grandfather once had the largest sheep farm in Vermont.
 Then there was some great flood that came and wiped out his entire flock and he started running moonshine, which somehow led to a position in the state legislature. [laughter.]

 I moved here to be with her the summer after we finished college and we’ve been here ever since.

 Tell us about what you do on a daily basis.